barseghyanartur/jsphinx/README.rst

 the code block.
 This helps to draw attention to most important  parts of the code and helps the reader to understand the code.

-Consider the following documentation snippet:
+Consider the following documentation snippet (`fake.py`_ is used for the demo purposes):

 *Filename: example.rst*